lukasbrunner/etccdi_cdo/README.md

 ./calculate_etccdi_txx.sh infile.nc outpath [-o]
 ```

-- `infile.nc`: The full path to the input file, which is expected to contain only a single variable, namely the daily maximum temperature `tasmax`.
+- `infile.nc`: The full path to the input file, which is expected to contain only a single variable.
+By default this has to be named `tasmax` otherwise the name needs to be changed in the settings.
 - `outpath`: The path where the results will be save, it can be identical to the path of the input file, the input will not be overwritten.
 - `-o`: An uptional flag, if set existing output will be overwritten.